Tvass5/CS465-Fullstack/README.md

 # Reflection
 - How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

+This course has really opended my eyes to all the inner workings of a full-stack application.
+It has given me a better understanding of the types of projects and applications that I will be working on in the professional field.
+I was able to gain new skills in ExpressJS, Angular and nodeJs.
+To my understanding these are very valuable and sought after skills to have in the coding industry and I am very excited to be able to build more on these skills.
+I was also able to see first hand how the application all came together from start to finish and I believe this knowledge and understanding will be very valuable in my future career field.